eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--init`

-This option runs `npm init @eslint/config` to start config initialization wizard.
-It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide.
+This option runs `npm init @eslint/config` to start the config initialization wizard.
+It's designed to help new users quickly create an `.eslintrc.js` file by answering a few questions and choosing a popular style guide.

 The resulting configuration file is created in the current directory.